Masterchef365/idek/README.md

 - [ ] MSAA
 - [ ] Able to write junk data from CPU buffer into GPU by overflow/underflow?
 - [ ] Turn on sync validation; emit proper memory barries for copies
+- [ ] Setting application name in settings should actually set the window title from FPS!